flo-bk/titanium-request/README.md

 ## Cookies cache

 By default cookies are not managed by request.
-You need to activate it by register this middleware :
+You need to activate it by registering this middleware:

 ```js
 request.use(request.middlewares.cookie());